thaimtl/C-Gym-and-Nutrition/README.md

 Current storage method exposes user information.
 Future improvements could include:
 - Encrypted storage
 - Consolidated user data file

+## Project Structure

+- The main source code for this project can be found in: TranMinhThaiFinalProject/TranMinhThaiFinalProject/x64/TranMinhThaiFinalProject.cpp
+- Notice that there are other text files .txt that serves as "data base" structure to store user information
+- This project has 2 classes: Nutrition and Workout
 ## 🙏 Acknowledgements

 - Nutritional data: healthline.com